kumarsh21/ECU-Mobile-Computing-Final/ReadMe.md

 How to Use
 1. Run the program in a Android Studio.

-2. On Screen 1:
+3. On Screen 1:

 •	Enter your City and state name in this format “Greenville nc).
 •	Pick your desired cuisine types.

 4. On Screen 2:

 •	Pick choices from each cusines that you selected.

 5. On Screen 3:

 •	There will be a list generated randomly of your based on your choices on screen 2.
 •	You can further yes and no to choices.

-6. Based on your choices on Screen 3, app will make the selection for you.
+6. Based on your choices on Screen 3, the app will select for you.

 Requirements

 •	IDE: Android Studio

 How to Run

 1. Clone the repository

-2. Download files into your Android Studio and Run.
+3. Download files into your Android Studio and Run.